blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Also consider

-If you’re using a dreampod go for a 2.5 tog, which is more suited to room temperatures of 16-20 degrees, so ideal for year-round use, including during these colder nights.
+If you’re using a dreampod or sleep bag, go for a 2.5 tog, which is more suited to room temperatures of 16-20 degrees, so ideal for year-round use, including during these colder nights.
 The temperature in their bedroom is the biggest indicator of what your little one should wear when it’s time for bed.

 Babies born in April & May

 The days will be getting warmer when your little one arrives, so you might want to look at creating a wardrobe of summery pieces in size 3-6 months, but for their arrival make sure their wardrobe includes the following: long-sleeved sleepsuits, in a lightweight breathable fabric, as they will wear these during the day and to sleep in and short-sleeved bodysuits or sleeveless bodysuits, which they will usually wear under their sleepsuit to add an extra layer of warmth (remember babies need an extra layer to us).
-Consider the additional pieces they will need on warmer days when you’re heading out and about (a sun hat is a great idea at this time of year) as well as the cosier pieces they’ll need on those inevitably colder days that are still typical at this time of year.
+Consider the additional pieces they will need on warmer days when you’re heading out and about (a sun hat is a great idea at this time of year), as well as the cosier pieces they’ll need on those inevitably colder days that are still typical at this time of year.
 When choosing a pramsuit, go for a more lightweight one at this time of year.

 Babies born in June, July & August

 Babies born in the height of summer will generally need less layers to stay warm.
-However it’s worth remembering that while British summers can sometimes be very hot (remember the epic mini heatwave of 2022?) they can also be quite cool, so it’s worth planning for a mixed bag of weather, with a variety of summer newborn outfits.
-Plus the general rule of thumb, that newborns need an extra layer of clothing to us, still applies.
+However, it’s worth remembering that while British summers can sometimes be very hot (remember the epic mini heatwave of 2022?), they can also be quite cool, so it’s worth planning for a mixed bag of weather, with a variety of summer newborn outfits.
+Plus, the general rule of thumb that newborns need an extra layer of clothing to us still applies.

 Some summer newborn clothing essentials to stock up on include: